CodeHunter2006/CodeHunter2006.github.io/_posts/2021-10-08-Kubernetes_Concepts.md

 - Secrets
   A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
   Such information might otherwise be put in a Pod specification or in a container image.

+- Garbage Collection
+  Garbage collection is a collective term for the various mechanisms Kubernetes uses to clean up cluster resources.
+  This allows the clean up of resources like the following:
+  - Failed pods
+  - Completed Jobs
+  - Objects without owner references
+  - Unused containers and container images
+  - Dynamically provisioned PersistentVolumes with a StorageClass reclaim policy of Delete
+  - Stale or expired CertificateSigningRequests (CSRs)
+  - Nodes deleted in the following scenarios:
+    - On a cloud when the cluster uses a cloud controller manager
+    - On-premises when the cluster uses an addon similar to a cloud controller manager
+  - Node Lease objects